What to Do when you visit?

 We are also dog and horse friendly so feel free to bring your pets to explore the beautiful terrain.
 Past visitors have taken their dogs as far as the end of the St Cuthberts' Way: The Holy Island of Lindisfarne.

-The Borders additionally hosts the annual Scottish Borders Walking Festival which is the longest established event of its kind in Scotland.
-Normally the first week of September this event has sadly been cancelled for 2020, but you can contact them about past years trails or come back in 2021.
+The Borders additionally hosts the annual Scottish Borders Walking Festival (first week in September) which is the longest established event of its kind in Scotland.

 CASTLES AND MORE